INSIDE: Picture Books that Inspire a Love of Nature

 This nature book series written by Dianna Aston and illustrated by Sylvia Long is full of interesting information and astonishingly detailed illustrations.
 The main text is simple and poetic, but each page also contains factual information about what is pictured.
 This makes it valuable for any age group including kids long past typical picture book age.
 One of our favorite parts of the books is comparing the illustrated inside cover page to the endpaper in the back.

-This gorgeous book from award-winning artist Sylvia Long and author Dianna Hutts Aston offers children a beautiful and informative look at the intricate, complex, and often surprising world of seeds.
+A Seed Is Sleepy from award-winning artist Sylvia Long and author Dianna Hutts Aston offers children a beautiful and informative look at the intricate, complex, and often surprising world of seeds.
 Poetic in voice and elegant in design, the book introduces children to a fascinating array of seed and plant facts, making it perfect reading material at home or in the classroom.More info →

 This stunningly beautiful and wonderfully informative book from award-winning artist Sylvia Long and author Dianna Hutts Aston makes for a fascinating introduction to the vast and amazing world of eggs.
 Featuring poetic text and an elegant design, this acclaimed book teaches children interesting facts about eggs.More info →